Quality of life comparison

 If you lived in New Zealand instead of French Polynesia, you would:

-In French Polynesia, approximately 4.5 children die before they reach the age of one as of 2020.
-In New Zealand, on the other hand, 3.5 children do as of 2020.
+In French Polynesia, approximately 4.4 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In New Zealand, on the other hand, 3.4 children do as of 2022.

 see 6.0 times more coastline

 French Polynesia has a total of 2,525 km of coastline.
 In New Zealand, that number is 15,134 km.

 The statistics above were calculated using the following data sources: The World Factbook.